The Development Cycle

 Why We're Doing This

-Either way, as long as I can keep making games, I know I'll be happy.
 I'm deeply grateful to all of my supporters for helping make this happen, and I'm going to do my best to live up to all of your hopes, while doing things the way I feel is right!
-If folks aren't happy with how this is going in the end, I'll go ahead and switch to a more permanent project, but hopefully by then I'll have a much more solid idea for which game would work best.

 Thanks for reading!
 I hope you've got a better idea of what we're doing around here now!
 Fingers crossed, it may all be just crazy enough to work.
-If you want more info about what's going on in development right now, I make news posts about general stuff once or twice a month on the main site, and more specific posts about my current work as a supporter reward right here on SubscribeStar.
+If you want more info about what's going on in development right now, I make news posts about general stuff once or twice per update on my website, in alternation with more specific posts about my current work as a supporter reward right here on SubscribeStar.
 I'm going to be doing my best to stay in touch with all of you and get feedback regularly, so keep playing, join in, and make your voice heard!